nathalia-dev/jobly-backend/README.md

 ## Project Description

-jobly-backend is the backend part of Jobly: A full stack application that shows jobs oportunities and enablee the user to apply for them.
+jobly-backend is the backend part of Jobly: A full stack application that shows jobs oportunities and enable the user to apply for them.
 Also, it provides information about each company that is offering a job.

 ## Project Motivation